 So let me ask you this: was it Henry VIII or Henry VII who created the Church of England so he could get a divorce?
 You very likely knew at the end of a chapter once upon a time.
 And that’s my point; completing training and knowing how to fix cars are two different things.
 Both are good, but the latter is better if you want to get your car fixed.

-I was one of the Subject Matter Experts involved with creating the L3 test to become hybrid certified because that’s something I know a lot about.
+I was one of the Subject Matter Experts involved with creating the L3 test to become hybrid certified mechanic because that’s something I know a lot about.
 However, I wasn’t asked to help with the L2 Advance Diesel Engine Performance test because I’m far from expert in that subject.
-In fact, I doubt I could pass the L2 test despite being a pretty good all around mechanic.
+In fact, I doubt I could pass the L2 test despite being a pretty good all-around mechanic.

 Mechanics can be certified in different areas

-ASE Certification is real proof that a mechanic is minimally qualified to perform diagnosis and repair in one of eight categories:
+ASE Certification is proof that a mechanic is qualified to perform diagnosis and repair in one of eight categories labeled A1 – A8.
+If a mechanic is certified in all eight areas, he or she is considered a Master Technician.

 - L1 Advanced Engine Performance Specialist